-The absence of effective controls to prevent and detect a CSP's personnel accessing customer data also increases the risk that Australian Government security classified information will be accessed by personnel without an appropriate need-to-know, including those CSPs whose personnel hold an Australian Government security clearance.
+The absence of effective controls to prevent and detect a CSP's personnel accessing customer data also increases the risk that classified data will be accessed by personnel without an appropriate need-to-know, including those CSPs whose personnel hold an Australian Government security clearance.
 These CSPs will also be unlikely to be able to inform its cloud consumers of any incidents of unauthorised access to their data within a reasonable time period.
 The implementation and effectiveness of these controls needs to be carefully considered as part of a cloud consumer's review of a CSP.

-CSPs who store, process and communicate information marked up to OFFICIAL: Sensitive, are not required to have personnel with Australian Government security clearances to handle this classification of information.
-Cloud consumers only using information marked up to OFFICIAL: Sensitive need to ensure the CSP's personnel pre-employment screening aligns to, or meets the intent of the pre-employment screening requirements detailed in the PSPF Eligibility and suitability of personnel policy.
+CSPs who store, process and communicate data marked up to OFFICIAL: Sensitive, are not required to have personnel with Australian Government security clearances to handle this classification of data.
+Cloud consumers only using data marked up to OFFICIAL: Sensitive need to ensure the CSP's personnel pre-employment screening aligns to, or meets the intent of the pre-employment screening requirements detailed in the PSPF.

-CSPs who store, process or communicate information classified at PROTECTED and above are required to have personnel who hold a current Australian Government security clearance commensurate with the classification of the information being stored, processed and communicated on the CSP's systems.
-This requirement applies to any of the CSP's personnel who have physical access to infrastructure that handles classified information, and to personnel with logical access (including potential logical access) to infrastructure that handles classified information.
+CSPs who store, process or communicate data classified at PROTECTED and above are required to have personnel who hold a current Australian Government security clearance commensurate with the classification of the data being stored, processed and communicated on the CSP's systems.
+This requirement applies to any of the CSP's personnel who have physical access to infrastructure that handles classified data, and to personnel with logical access (including potential logical access) to infrastructure that handles classified data.

-Personnel security clearances, like technical controls, provide a degree of assurance that the personnel are suitable to have access to classified information.
+Personnel security clearances, like technical controls, provide a degree of assurance that the personnel are suitable to have access to classified data.
 Personnel security clearances do not provide a guarantee against maleficence on behalf of the personnel who hold a security clearance, and this needs to be compensated with additional effective controls such as those listed above.
 The combination of both personnel security clearances and effective controls provide the most assurance that a cloud consumer's data will be protected against illegitimate access on behalf of the CSP.

-The PSPF Access to information policy provides a mechanism for Australian Government entities to grant temporary access to classified information in some limited circumstances.
+The PSPF provides a mechanism for Australian Government entities to grant temporary access to classified data in some limited circumstances.
 Temporary access may be provided up to and including SECRET for personnel without a security clearance, after the risks of doing so have been assessed.
-Temporary access to security classified information includes people who are reasonably expected to have only incidental or accidental contact with security classified information (e.g. security guards, cleaners, external IT personnel, researchers and visitors such as children who do not have an ability to comprehend the classified information).
+Temporary access to classified data includes people who are reasonably expected to have only incidental or accidental contact with classified data (e.g. security guards, cleaners, external IT personnel, researchers and visitors such as children who do not have an ability to comprehend the classified data).

-The following minimum protections are required to safeguard information accessed on a temporary basis:
+The following minimum protections are required to safeguard data accessed on a temporary basis:

-- Australian Government entities must limit the duration of access to security classified information as follows: - for short-term access a maximum of three months in a 12-month period - for provisional access until a security clearance is granted or denied - Australian Government entities must supervise all temporary access.
-Examples include: - escorting visitors in premises where classified information is being stored or used - management oversight of the work of personnel who have the temporary access monitoring or audit logging incidents of contact with security classified information (e.g. contract conditions that require service providers to report when any of their contractors have had contact with classified information).
+- Australian Government entities must limit the duration of access to classified data as follows: - for short-term access a maximum of three months in a 12-month period - for provisional access until a security clearance is granted or denied - Australian Government entities must supervise all temporary access.
+Examples include: - escorting visitors in premises where classified data is being stored or used - management oversight of the work of personnel who have the temporary access - monitoring or audit logging incidents of contact with classified data (e.g. contract conditions that require service providers to report when any of their contractors have had contact with classified data).

-NCCEs are required to conduct a risk assessment to determine whether to allow temporary access to classified information.
+NCCEs are required to conduct a risk assessment to determine whether to allow temporary access to classified data.